kevinzhuang01/srp_2025/_profiles/yishengzhong.md

   My long-term goal is to advance methods that make AI systems more secure, trustworthy, and privacy-conscious.
 topical_areas: Artificial Intelligence and Intelligent Systems; Computer Science
-motivation: "I want to join Sustainable Research Pathways to step outside my home lab and learn from other institutions and mentors.
-My work centers on AI security and privacy for large language models, but Iâ\x80\x99m intentionally looking to see different areas and research styles so I donâ\x80\x99t get tunnel vision.
+motivation: I want to join Sustainable Research Pathways to step outside my home lab and learn from other institutions and mentors.
+My work centers on AI security and privacy for large language models, but I’m intentionally looking to see different areas and research styles so I don’t get tunnel vision.
 Working with people who tackle problems in different ways will push my critical thinking and help me look at questions from new angles.
-I also hope to build real collaborationsâ\x80\x94meeting potential partners now for projects we can pursue over the next few years.
+I also hope to build real collaborations—meeting potential partners now for projects we can pursue over the next few years.
 I care about teams where people from different backgrounds can do good work together.
-Iâ\x80\x99m not chasing titles or buzzwords; Iâ\x80\x99m looking for honest conversations, useful feedback, and chances to contribute.
-Iâ\x80\x99ll bring experience in AI security, solid research and coding habits, and a willingness to share what I know while learning from others.
-If selected, I plan to show up, do the work, and be a reliable collaborator."
+I’m not chasing titles or buzzwords; I’m looking for honest conversations, useful feedback, and chances to contribute.
+I’ll bring experience in AI security, solid research and coding habits, and a willingness to share what I know while learning from others.
+  If selected, I plan to show up, do the work, and be a reliable collaborator.
 image: "/assets/images/pictures/yisheng_zhong.jpg"
 ---

-## Academic Interests

-My academic interests lie in the security and privacy of AI systems, particularly large language models.
-I focus on LLM unlearning, safety alignment, and defense against unauthorized model extraction.
-I am also interested in privacy-preserving and Byzantine-robust federated learning, as well as adversarial machine learning.
-My long-term goal is to advance methods that make AI systems more secure, trustworthy, and privacy-conscious.